Frijol/climate-change/areas_of_opportunity.md

 * Original car inventors envisioned ethanol as the primary fuel for the vehicle.
 Why did we make the switch?
 * Blockadia phrased as a war, with death/injury counts of protestors and police
 * SequoiaView for utilities usage - ability to drill down to see who is using how much of what
+* How to eat to minimize carbon footprint
+* How power is lost in the grid system and ideas to combat this

 ## Engineering/wild ideas
 * Electric car batteries when not in use as a distributed power storage network for a city/community [Lovins, 94][Lovins]